-Lower latency to contact human, more approaches and more time closer to human, less time watching and more investigation of human ct of conditioning and treatment on spatial behaviour and pro-
+Lower latency to contact human, more approaches and more time closer to human, less time watching and more investigation of human

 Figure 2: Effect of conditioning and treatment on spatial behaviour and proximity toward the human during the reunion of the Isolation/Reunion test.
 Mean \pm SE per group is indicated, different letters indicates significantly different groups.
 Significant interaction between treatment (H: grey squares and H+: black circles) and time (Before the conditioning: empty elements and After the conditioning: filled elements) on behavioural ReuPC1 (letters a to c) and ReuPC3 (letters z and y).
 Full statistical report is available as supplementary material (tables S1 S2 for statistical tests and S3 for model estimates)